-Appealing to Florida Blue, CVS Caremark, Healthcare Bluebook, or SurgeryPlus - A Level I Appeal
+Appealing to Florida Blue, OptumRx, Healthcare Bluebook, or SurgeryPlus - A Level I Appeal

 You, or your authorized representative on your behalf, have the right to appeal a full or partial denial of benefits or payment of a claim for medical services, supplies and/or prescription drugs you have received (post-service) or are planning to receive (pre-service).
-Your appeal must be received by Florida Blue, CVS Caremark, Healthcare Bluebook, or SurgeryPlus (as appropriate), within 180 days of the adverse benefit determination notice (the ending statement period date on the Member Health Statement (MHS), the Explanation of Benefits (EOB) Statement or other notice of denial).
+Your appeal must be received by Florida Blue, OptumRx, Healthcare Bluebook, or SurgeryPlus (as appropriate), within 180 days of the adverse benefit determination notice (the ending statement period date on the Member Health Statement (MHS), the Explanation of Benefits (EOB) Statement or other notice of denial).

 You will find the required or recommended forms for filing a Level I Appeal to Florida Blue at www.
 FloridaBlue.com/state-employees.
-The forms are:

-1. State Employees' PPO Plan Appeal Form: this form is highly recommended and clearly details all the information needed for reviewing your Level I Appeal; including this form may expedite Florida Blue's review and prevent any otherwise unnecessary outreach to you for additional information; and, authorizing someone else to file the Level I Appeal on your behalf; you may file an appeal for yourself, your minor dependents, or your adult child with intellectual or physical disabilities as described in Section 10: Enrollment and Eligibility.
+The forms are: 1.
+State Employees' PPO Plan Appeal Form: this form is highly recommended and clearly details all the information needed for reviewing your Level I Appeal; including this form may expedite Florida Blue's review and prevent any otherwise unnecessary outreach to you for additional information; and, 2.
+Appointment of Representative Form: this form is required if you or your adult dependent is authorizing someone else to file the Level I Appeal on your behalf; you may file an appeal for yourself, your minor dependents, or your adult child with intellectual or physical disabilities as described in Section 10: Enrollment and Eligibility.